adnanh/qa/README.md

 Simple Q/A system written as a single page web application using RoR and JavaScript.

+You can check out the [live demo here.](http://hajdarevic.net:3000/)

 Teo, [NWT Document is here.](https://github.com/adnanh/qa/wiki/NWT-document)

 Licensed under WTFPLv2